phoenixsite/django-latch2/README.md

     $ python manage.py makemigrations

-TO-DO:
+For more information, please refer to [documentation](https://django-latch.readthedocs.io).

+# TO-DO
 * Configuring Latch API via environment variables.
+* Run password hashing when Latch is locked to avoid timing attacks.

 # Bugs and requests

-Please report any bug/issue or feature request in GitHub's issue tracker.
+Please report any bug/issue or feature request in GitHub issue tracker.

 https://github.com/javimoral/django-latch/issues

 # License

-You can use this module under Apache 2.0 license.
+This module is published under Apache 2.0 license.
 See LICENSE file for details.

-latch-sdk-python is published under GNU General Public License 2.0.
-Rights belongs to ElevenPaths, more information and updated versionas at: https://github.com/ElevenPaths/latch-sdk-python
+`latch-sdk-python` is published under GNU General Public License 2.0.
+Rights belongs to ElevenPaths, more information and the updated version at: https://github.com/ElevenPaths/latch-sdk-python

 # Authors